AcademiaActivated/ScholarSight/README.md

 The World's First Authorship Acceleration Assistant
-* Write, edit and proofread faster
+* Write, edit and proofread faster than your colleagues
-* Spot errors invisible to your colleagues
+* Detect contextual errors before your editors
-* Discover connections hidden to your rivals
+* Discover insights invisible to your rivals

 Scholar Sight gives you academic superpowers!